 - Explore new neighborhoods.
-Remember that you’re when you rent or buy in NYC or places like it, you’re staking your claim in a neighborhood, community, and packet of amenities as well as a physical apartment.
-Do a little digging with your key search terms or use a neighborhood guide like those posted on the NYTimes or Bohemia Realty Group and then get on the ground!
+Remember that you’re when you rent or buy, you’re staking your claim in a neighborhood, community, and packet of amenities as well as a physical apartment.
+Do a little digging with your key search terms or use a neighborhood guide like those posted on Bohemia Realty Group and then get on the ground!
 Pick a pretty Saturday and walk the neighborhoods that best fit your budget, eyeing amenities, community activities, and gauging your own gut.
 Look up (and out, and all around).
 When I did this upon first moving to NYC, I was surprised to find myself attracted to apartments in Washington Heights and Inwood.
-Those neighborhoods seems far away from lower Manhattan, but have a pleasing feeling of oasis, tons of parks, super-speedy express trains — and yes, lower rent.
+Those neighborhoods seems far away from lower Manhattan, but have a pleasing feeling of oasis, tons of parks, super-speedy express trains – and yes, lower rent.

 - Examine your priorities.
 There’s a certain glamor about saying you live in a glass tower in Tribeca, but you may find that your actual heart beats fast for green space, or the crown moldings in a Harlem apartment, or (gasp) a longish commute that allows time to decompress.
 Everyone wants their own space, but yours may be a crashpad, a launchpad, a nest, a communal gathering place, a party spot.
 Your need for peace may demand a tucked away street; your extroversion may make living alone difficult.
 Get real with yourself and then: